 The Pacific Northwest Chapter/Medical Library Association promotes excellence and leadership of health information professionals through education, research and communication; fosters the utilization of information systems and services in support of informed health care decision making; promotes cooperation among library/information services; and represents chapter members' interests to MLA and other groups and agencies.

-As you may have heard, the National Network of Libraries of Medicine (NNLM) will be re-drawing their component regions for the next five-year grant cycle.
+As you may have heard, the Network of the National Libraries of Medicine (NNLM) will be re-drawing their component regions for the next five-year grant cycle.
 This change will take place on May 1, 2021; the member states of our Chapter (bolded) will be affected as follows:

 - Pacific Northwest Region: Alaska, Idaho, Montana, Oregon, and Washington.